 - Medical Information: When placing trippees we also look at the recorded medical history that you all provide in your Registration.
 We understand many of the incoming students arriving to CC can be very active and may be arriving with injuries or other medical factors that may limit their ability to participate in specific types of trips.
 It is important for all trippees to disclose any and all medical information in their registration so that we can properly prepare and accommodate every individual.

 - Personal Experience: When placing trippees on Backcountry trips that will be camping and working at higher elevations we are looking for students who have experienced being at elevation (10,000 feet or more) and doing physical activity like hiking, backpacking, etc. It is important to note that you do not have to have previous backpacking experience to participate in a backcountry trip.

 *Please keep in mind we do our best to place students in the most appropriate trip for them but we cannot guarantee that you will be placed on the specific trip/type of trip you request.
 All trips are dependent on what trip sites we are working with and many other factors.
 We appreciate your patience and understanding of this.

 Where can I acquire all the equipment needed for the trip?

 If you need to acquire some of this equipment we suggest you check on your local Outdoor Retailer, REI, Dick’s Sporting Goods, Scheel’s, Sports Authority, Walmart, etc.

-We classify our trips into these three categories depending on the type of camping/lodging situation and access to definitive medical care in case of an emergency.
+We classify our trips into the following categories depending on the type of camping/lodging situation and specific amenities and comforts provided.

 Why do I have to list my medical information?